And Jesus grew in wisdom, and in stature, and in favor with God and man. – Luke 2:52

 An average daily schedule is presented below: 8am-9am Bible Study 9am-9:10am Break 9:10am-11am Class 11am-11:10am Break 11:10am-1pm Class 1pm-2pm Lunch Break 2pm-6pm Work Study (optional) *Students will have weekends off.

 Every Thursday students will leave the campus for a Weekly Adventure.
 These outings are organized and facilitated by the week’s teacher in order to give students a chance to better apply the week’s subject.
 This could be discussing Personal Finances with a Financial Advisor at a local bank to discussing communication skills while rock-climbing in the Sierra Nevadas.

-The last week and a half of your semester will be spent on a Grand Adventure in order to apply all lessons learned throughout the semester.
-The destination of these Grand Adventures are subject to the Adventure School’s Staff's prayers and discretion but can be either national or international trips.
+The last week and a half of your semester will be spent on a Grand Adventure in order to broaden the perspectives and understanding of our students.
+The destination of these Grand Adventures are subject to the Discipleship 2:52 Staff's prayers and discretion but can be either national or international trips.
 Examples of potential Grand Adventures include:

 Ecuador Mountaineering & Service The White Rim Trail Holy Land Expedition Backpacking Yosemite

-Students can work part-time at Heavenly Christian Camp and Retreat Center for four hours a day, five days a week.
+Students have the chance to work part-time at Heavenly Christian Camp and Retreat Center for four hours a day, five days a week.
 Duties will include weekly grounds and housekeeping, as well as various maintenance or renewal projects.

 What will I be paying?

-The total tuition cost for Semester 2:52 is $7,195.
+The total tuition cost for Discipleship 2:52 is $7,195.
 See the cost break-down in the table to the right.